It can be complicated, but understanding your rights and options can help.

 6. If you are denied coverage for care, appeal.
 If you are denied again, appeal again.

 Your insurance company is required to provide you with the standards they used to deny care.
 They may say it was deemed “not medically necessary,” in which case, ask the medical provider to provide information on medical necessity.
 If you have been denied and are unclear on your rights, find out about common violations.
+You can also check out this useful guide to learn about the steps to file an appeal.

 7. If you receive a surprise bill for care, follow these steps to negotiate your bill.